ChrisERo/vocab-forager/docs/user-manual.md

 different first-language, or if they are learning, they can use some translator, like [SpanishDict](https://www.spanishdict.com) or (Google Translate)[https://translate.google.com/].

-To add dictionaries by clicking the _New Dictionary_ button in the add-on's popup and filling in the required data in the New Dictionary page (as shown below).
+Add dictionaries by clicking the _New Dictionary_ button in the add-on's popup and filling in the required data in the New Dictionary page (as shown below).

 <div style="width:50%; height:50%">
     ![Popup highlighting New Dictionary button and New Dictionary Page Open](./assets/dict-pg.png "New Dictionary Page")